flipifucan/UofM-Homework-GitHub/Week_4_HW/SubmissionFile.md

 4. Provide a report from the chrootkit output on what can be done to harden the system.
 Removing a lot of un wanted applications.Updating the system are just a few to begin with.
 Maybe use some external storage.
-    - Screenshot of end of sample output: See screen shot
+    - Screenshot of end of sample output: See screen shots ...

 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.